Temple vs. Wagner NCAA Football Odds, Plays and Insights | September 25, 2021

-The Temple Owls (1-2) host the FCS Wagner Seahawks on Saturday, September 25, 2021 at Lincoln Financial Field.
-The Owls are heavily favored by 24.5 points in the outing.
-The contest's over/under is 54.
+The Temple Owls (1-2) are heavily favored by 31 points over the FCS Wagner Seahawks on Saturday, September 25, 2021 at Lincoln Financial Field.
+A total of 54 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.